apache/airflow/docs/apache-airflow/core-concepts/params.rst

     ):

 .. note::
-    Schema validation on DAG definitions is only made if a schedule is defined.
-If a manual or external trigger is defined (e.g. via ``schedule=None``) then params are validated during submission.
-This allows to enforce undefined parameters being defined at trigger time.
+    If ``schedule`` is defined for a DAG params with defaults must be valid.
+This is validated during DAG parsing.
+    If ``schedule=None`` then params are not validated while DAG is parsed but finally at trigger of DAG.
+    This is useful in cases where the DAG author does not want to provide defaults but wants to force users provide valid parameters at time of trigger.

 .. note::
     As of now, for security reasons, one can not use :class:`~airflow.models.param.Param` objects derived out of custom classes.
 We are